Line of sight is a must

 Clearly understand what sees what

 What is the line of sight?
 Between what and what?
 Between stationary beacons and the mobile beacons.
-OK… what which parts of stationary beacons and which parts of the mobile beacons?
+OK… which parts of the stationary beacons and which parts of the mobile beacons?

 The answer is not very simple, actually:

-• NIA/MF NIA and IA are not always symmetrical from the line of sight requirements point of view.
+- NIA/MF: NIA and IA are not always symmetrical from the point of view of line of sight requirements.
 Check carefully

-When stationary Super-Beacons automatically build the map of beacons, they act as stationary and as mobile at different times
+When stationary Super-Beacons automatically build the map of beacons, they act as both stationary and mobile at different times

-One of not so obvious but rather typical problems happens when one stationary beacon is behind another stationary beacon, when they are placed on the wall, but not exactly on the wall, but at a different distance.
+One of the not-so-obvious but rather typical problems occurs when one stationary beacon is positioned behind another stationary beacon, even when they are placed on the wall, but not precisely on the wall itself, but at a different distance.

-When the map of stationary beacons is being built by Super-Beacons, for example, during one time slot, one of the beacons is mobile, and another is stationary, and during the other time slot, they switch.
+When Super-Beacons are building the map of stationary beacons, for example, during one time slot, one of the beacons is mobile, and another is stationary, and during the other time slot, they switch.
 The result—they must have a direct line of sight during this process.

-If the beacons are side to side on the wall, it is already challenging because of the microphone sensitivity diagram.
+If the beacons are placed side by side on the wall, it is already challenging due to the microphone sensitivity diagram.
 See the detailed video about that.

-But when one of the beacons is behind the pack, the angle from the beacon to the neighboring beacon becomes negative, and a NOLS situation happens!
+But when one of the beacons is behind the pack, the angle from the beacon to the neighboring beacon becomes negative, and a NLOS situation happens!
 Yes, the beacons’ bodies “see” each other.
-But the microphone doesn’t see a transducer, i.e., it is clearly a NOLS situation.
+However, the microphone doesn’t detect a transducer; i.e., it is clearly a NOLS situation.

 The solutions:

-If there is clearly a NOLS situation in your setup, for example, a column in the center of a room, the shadow from the column creates a NOLS for a robot behind the column; just create a fully overlapping submap:
+If there is clearly a NLOS situation in your setup, for example, a column in the center of a room, the shadow from the column creates a NLOS for a robot behind the column; just create a fully overlapping submap:

-If you choose IA with different ultrasound frequencies, for example, 19+25 kHz and 31+37 kHz, then the system will get the location data from the left and the right submaps in the same time slot, i.e., with each location update.
+If you choose IA with different ultrasound frequencies, for example, 19+25 kHz and 31+37 kHz, then the system will obtain location data from the left and right submaps in the same time slot, i.e., with each location update.

-If you choose the same ultrasound frequencies, for example, 25+31kHz and 25+31kHz, then you must choose TDMA=2, i.e. two time slots.
-In the first time slot the system will determine location using the left submap.
+If you choose the same ultrasound frequencies, for example, 25+31kHz and 25+31kHz, then you must choose TDMA=2, i.e., two time slots.
+In the first time slot, the system will determine the location using the left submap.
 In the second time slot – from the right submap.

-When there is LOS, you will have good tracking, but provided by different submaps.
+When there is LOS, you will have good tracking, but different submaps will provide it.

-When there is a NOLS from one of the submaps, then there will be no tracking during that time slot and good and normal tracking in another time slot.
-Effectively, it looks like you just reduced the location update rate by 2 manually.
+When there is an NLOS from one of the submaps, tracking will be unavailable during that time slot, but it will resume and return to normal in another time slot.
+Effectively, it appears that you have manually reduced the location update rate by 2.

 That is in a good situation.
-But there could be bad situations, when the tracking looks plausible to the left submap (making a mistake due to NOLS) and the right submap that is tracking correctly and having LOS.
-In the bad situation you may have a split track – different locations for left and right submaps, for different time slots.
-It is a pretty rare situation in practice, but possible.
-Some other sources of information usually shall be employed to select who is right and filter the bad ones out.
+However, there could be situations where the tracking appears plausible to the left submap (resulting in a mistake due to NLOS) and the right submap, which is tracking correctly and has LOS.
+In a challenging situation, you may have a split track – different locations for the left and right submaps, corresponding to different time slots.
+It is a pretty rare situation in practice, but it is possible.
+Other sources of information will usually be employed to determine who is right and filter out the bad ones.

-The same logic can be further extended for more than 2 fully overlapping submaps, if there are more potential obstacles.
-Remember, though, that it may come for the expense of update rate, because you may soon run out of available ultrasound frequencies, or even for the expense of the stability, because there may be too many opinions about the location of the mobile beacons and the opinions may be conflicting, thus, making the process of selection particularly challenging for the system
+The same logic can be further extended for more than two fully overlapping submaps if there are more potential obstacles.
+Remember, though, that it may come at the expense of update rate, because you may soon run out of available ultrasound frequencies, or even for the cost of stability, because there may be too many opinions about the location of the mobile beacons, and the opinions may be conflicting, thus making the process of selection particularly challenging for the system

-The NOLS situation can be solved on the stationary beacons’ side, on the mobile beacons’ side or on both
+The NLOS situation can be solved on the stationary beacons’ side, on the mobile beacons’ side or on both

-It shall be very clearly understood that additional visibility between the stationary beacons and the mobile beacons in challenging conditions of potential NOLS situations can be provided by additional solutions on the side of the stationary beacons (Fully overlapping submaps, for example) or on the mobile beacons’s side or both.
+It shall be very clearly understood that additional visibility between the stationary beacons and the mobile beacons in challenging conditions of potential NLOS situations can be provided by additional solutions on the side of the stationary beacons (Fully overlapping submaps, for example) or on the mobile beacons’ side or both.

 What can be done on the mobile beacon’s side?

-Well, there are several solutions, such as Marvelmind Jacket.
+There are several solutions available, such as the Marvelmind Jacket.
 The Jacket has a Mini-RX on one shoulder and an additional microphone on the other.
-What for? – to combat NOLS of sight from a person’s head.
-If the head obstructs stationary beacons that are placed on the left of the head and the head obstructs the Mini-RX on the right shoulder.
-Then, an additional microphone on the left should simply receive the signal and receive it earlier than the potentially obstructed signal to the Mini-RX on the right shoulder.
-In this way, the NOLS is completely resolved: either both or at least one of the microphones (external microphone or the one on the Mini-RX) will receive the signal.
+What for? – to combat NLOS of sight from a person’s head.
+If the head obstructs stationary beacons that are placed on the left of the head, and the head obstructs the Mini-RX on the right shoulder.
+Then, an additional microphone on the left should receive the signal and receive it earlier than the potentially obstructed signal to the Mini-RX on the right shoulder.
+In this way, the NOLS is completely resolved: either both microphones (external microphone or the one on the Mini-RX) will receive the signal, or at least one of them will.

 The same solution is employed in the Marvelmind Badge.
 It has two pairs of microphones—on the left side of the neck and on the right side of the neck.
-The proximity of the neck to the microphones is a big problem because the neck closes too large of the “sky”—visibility to the stationary beacons.
-But a special solution to put the microphones slightly further from the neck and have two pairs of microphones solves the problem.
+The proximity of the neck to the microphones is a significant problem because it blocks a large portion of the “sky”—visibility to the stationary beacons.
+However, a special solution involves placing the microphones slightly further from the neck and using two pairs of microphones to solve the problem.

-See more about the solutions against NOLS on the mobile beacon side:
+See more about the solutions against NLOS on the mobile beacon side:

 FAQ